ashayp22/Calculus-Cracker/README.md

 # Calculus Cracker

-Calculus Cracker was my 1st semester final project for my Mobile Application Development class during Junior Year.
+### Calculus Cracker was my 1st semester final project for my Mobile Application Development class during Junior Year. ###

 The project is a web app that allows students to create accounts and obtain solutions to calculus problems.
+The web app uses Firebase, Keras (Python), Node.js, and HTML/CSS.

+The web app allows students to sign up/sign in and then input their problem.
+The user does this by:

+1. typing their problem
+2. clicking their problem
+3. writing their problem

-The web app uses Firebase to keep track of student accounts and allow students to sign up/sign in.
-In addition, the web app gives students the choice of typing their problem, clicking their problem, and writing their problem.
-Once the user inputs their problem, the user input is sent to the web server and the  web server uses Segmentation, Parsing, and a Covolutional Neural Network to convert the user input into a readable data format for the computer.
+Once this happens, the problem is sent to the web server and the web server uses Segmentation, Parsing, and a Covolutional Neural Network to convert the user input into a readable data format for the computer.
 After this happens, the web server solves the calculus problem using math modules and then sends the answer back to the student.
-After seeing the answer, the user has an opportunity to save the answer for future reference.
+After seeing the answer, the student has an opportunity to save the answer for future reference.
+The student can also use the resources provided by the website to solve the problem by their own, which includes PDFs on calculus/trigonometry rules and calculus to math tutorials.

 The web app supports the following calculus functionalities: Derivatives, Integrals, Sums, and Products.
+After being developed for the class, I decided not to pursue deploying the app and instead leave it open source for anyone to use as a template for their own project.
+Please state somewhere that I am the author of the original code.

 ## Getting Started